FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 When a BLR is prepared, it holds the references to all database object definitions that are used during that statement execution.
-This mechanism preserves the database schema consistency, it saves the statement objects from the “surprises” like accessing the database table that is been accessed by some application.
+This mechanism preserves the database schema consistency, it saves the statement objects from the "surprises" like accessing the database table that is been accessed by some application.

 However, holding a reference on the database objects has one very